droglenc/NCMTH107/modules/Normal_Distributions/CE1.md

 Use `snorm()` from `NCStats` to answer the following questions.

-1. Describe what happens to the normal distribution if $\mu$ is increased?
+1. Describe what happens to the normal distribution if &mu; is increased?
-1. Describe what happens to the normal distribution if $\sigma$ is increased?
+1. Describe what happens to the normal distribution if &sigma; is increased?

 ----